Rainchus/ChameleonTwist1-JP-Recomp/README.md

 * [FreeType](https://freetype.org/) for font rendering, used by RmlUi
 * [moodycamel::ConcurrentQueue](https://github.com/cameron314/concurrentqueue) for semaphores and fast, lock-free MPMC queues
 * [Gamepad Motion Helpers](https://github.com/JibbSmart/GamepadMotionHelpers) for sensor fusion and calibration algorithms to implement gyro aiming
-* [Majora's Mask Decompilation](https://github.com/zeldaret/mm) for headers and some function definitions, used for making patches or some enhancements
+* [Chameleon Twist Decompilation](https://github.com/chameleonTwistRet/chameleonTwistv1.0-JP) for headers and some function definitions, used for making patches or some enhancements
 * [Ares emulator](https://github.com/ares-emulator/ares) for RSP vector instruction reference implementations, used in RSP recompilation

 Special thanks to [thecozies](https://github.com/thecozies) for designing and helping implement the launcher and config menus!